swisscom/dop_common/doc/plan_format_v0.0.1.md

 ### Network
 Network hash describes a particular network within a given infrastructure provider (cloud).
-Following are the properties of network hash:
+Following are the properties of a network hash:
  1. __*ip_pool*__ - a hash of assignable IP addresses.
 The hash must contain __*ip_from*__ and __*ip_to*__ keywords that specify the lower and upper bounds of IP addresses that can be assigned statically.